unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 <img src="../../../img/tile-pyramid-hierarchy.png" class="screenshot" alt="Tile Pyramid" />

-## <a name="tile-gen-process"></a>Tile Generation Process
+## <a name="tile-gen-process"></a>Tile Generation Process ##

-The process of generating a set of AVRO tiles from your raw source data is called a tiling job.
+The process of generating a set of Avro tiles from your raw source data is called a tiling job.
 The tiles created by a job can be served and browsed in any modern Web browser.

 As shown in the following diagram, the tile generation process has five main stages: